 Myth 2: Breaking learning into bits and pieces means people will never learn the whole story.

 Debunked: In fact, when done correctly, microlearning is an effective way to deliver short bursts of information that are easy to digest, don’t overwhelm employees and allow them to learn more over time.
 With the right approach, you can deliver and reinforce learning every day, allowing employees to build knowledge continually and more firmly embed it into long-term memory.
-For more information, read our Microlearning White Paper.
+For more information, read our Ultimate Guide to Microlearning.

 Myth 3: Training starts with content.